PhilipYip1988/python-notebooks/readme.md

 The import sort module is an additional formatter used to make sure library imports are grouped by standard libraries, third-party libraries and sorted alphabetically in these two categories.

 The black formatter is an opinionated formatter used to standardise other formatting such as string quotations style.
-Unfortunately its opinionated choices deviate from the style used in the Python language itself.
+Unfortunately, its opinionated choices deviate from the style used in the Python language itself.

 The Rust Fast Formatter is similar to black but can be easily configured for a single quotation option.
 Ruff is in the early stages of development and is not yet preinstalled with Anaconda.